koitu/oss-taapp/src/services/mail_client_service/README.md

 - What this service does
 	- Exposes mail client operations over HTTP (list messages, get message details, mark-as-read, delete, health check).
-	- Converts HTTP payloads to typed Python objects and vice-versa (FastAPI + Pydantic).
+	- Converts HTTP payloads to typed Python objects and vice versa (FastAPI + Pydantic).
 	- Performs authentication and authorization at the HTTP layer when configured by the deployment.

 - What this service does NOT do